Cunuduh/lyra/README.md

 - Heavy effects on vocals
 - Multiple overlapping voices

-You can use the `--prompt` argument to guide Whisper's transcription process by providing the initial lyrics or an example of how it should be transcribed
+You can use the `--prompt` argument to guide the transcription process by providing the lyrics or an example of how it should be transcribed

-You can also use Gemini as it hallucinates less but timestamps are not as accurate as Whisper
+You can also use Gemini as it hallucinates less but requires an API key